How To Teach A Scared Teenager To Drive

 Other strategies you can help model for them:

-- Visualization.
 Talking your teen through a sequence of safe driving behavior can help reduce anxiety and put them at ease: Have them visualize each step from taking the keys in their hand to the visual walk-through of the car and even the turn-by-turn directions of a common route, such as to school or the grocery store, including slowly introducing potential hazards they might encounter and reminders of how to practice safe driving behaviors.

-- Attentive driving.
-If your teen is used to being a distracted passenger (whether on the phone or in a book or talking with friends), start slowly asking them to be more attentive when they’re in the car with you.
+If your teen is used to being a distracted passenger (whether on the phone or in a book or talking with friends), start slowly asking them to be more attentive when they're in the car with you.
 Ask them for their help in watching for hazards, and note hazards they might not immediately notice.

 In addition to having them practice being attentive passengers, you can talk them through other safe driving behaviors as you engage in them, including such things you might otherwise not even think about:

-- Looking left-right-left at intersections;
+- Looking left-right-left at intersections

-- Signaling well in advance;
+- Signaling well in advance

-- Keeping your hands at 10 and 2;
+- Keeping your hands at 9 and 3 (NHTSA moved off the old 10 and 2 because of airbag injuries)

-- Doing a visual check before driving;
+- Doing a visual check before driving

-- Keeping a safe distance from other vehicles;
+- Keeping a safe distance from other vehicles

-- Watching for pedestrians;
+- Watching for pedestrians

-- And any other driving behaviors you may not otherwise even think about!
+- And any other driving behaviors you may not otherwise even think about

 4. Help Decrease Anxiety With Reinforcement, Practice, And Positively Rewarding Small Milestones